Decreasing risk for developing diabetic foot ulceration with personalised feedback on daily physical activity

 Duration: 36 months

-Secondments: Amsterdam UMC, Amsterdam, the Netherlands (2 months); Novel GmbH, Munich, Germany (2 months)
+Secondments: Amsterdam UMC, Amsterdam, the Netherlands (3 months); Novel GmbH, Munich, Germany (1 months)

 Summary: The risk of developing a foot ulcer in people with diabetes is largely increased when people already had an episode of ulceration.
 Physical activity and adherence may play a role in ulcer recurrence, but their effects are largely unknown.
-Profiling of physical activity and adherence is new to the field of diabetic foot disease and can now be explored with for example artificial intelligence.
-In this project, the doctoral candidate will assess profiles on quantity and quality of daily physical activity in a large population with or without foot ulcer risk, to personalize feedback on physical activity patterns.
-Using data from the “Maastricht Study” (https://www.demaastrichtstudie.nl/research) in combination with data from an observational study in patients with a history of a foot ulcer, machine learning will profile participants’ physical activity patterns with different foot ulcer risk.
-Using these outcomes, the doctoral candidate will develop communication strategies and technologies around these activity profiles to provide patients with personalised feedback.
+Profiling of physical activity, adherence and in-shoe plantar pressure can now be explored with advance techniques such as artificial intelligence.
+Using data from the “Maastricht Study” (https://www.demaastrichtstudie.nl/research) in combination with data from DIALOAD, a observational study in patients with a history of a foot ulcer, machine learning will profile participants’ physical activity, adherence and plantar pressure patterns with different foot ulcer risk.
+Using these outcomes, the doctoral